 Keith Heger is a master at navigating rubble zones and he is famous for cooking up delicious fajitas après ski.
 He has guided more than a dozen North Pole, South Pole and Greenland Crossing expeditions.
-Keith is a gear head, he loves to talk about gizmos and gadgets relating to polar travel.
+Keith is a gear-head, he loves to talk about gizmos and gadgets relating to polar travel.
 You just might find him testing out the newest piece of kit during an expedition.
-In his free time you'll find him SUP boarding with his two sons or teaching them how to ski.
+In his free time you'll find him SUP boarding with his two sons or skiing, climbing or camping with them.

 Nancy Moundalexis may hold our annual record for the most nights spent under the stars, or the midnight sun as is often the case!
 Besides guiding for PolarExplorers she works with the US Forest Service and her work has taken her across the globe doing amazing things (usually involving highly complex logistics).
 Nancy's friendly smile and fun-loving personality will help to keep you warm on the coldest of days.
 She's always in search of the perfect cup of coffee so if a morning java is a part of your daily routine you'll appreciate having Nancy as a guide.
 She loves the subtle and beautiful colors of the pack ice and sharing the wonders of the world's coldest climates with her teams.

 Chris Maher loves cold weather and the two activities that go best with it - skiing and running dogs.
 His passion for the adventurous life has led him to Greenland where he has guided expeditions on both coasts and has lived in Scoresbysund.
-When he's not guiding or training his own dog teams you'll find him in Alaska running freight by dog teams for the US Forest Service.
+When he's not guiding or training his own dog teams you'll find him in Alaska or Minnesota, either running dogs or working with the US Forest Service .
 Chris is easy to like, positive, and he's got enough energy to power the sun on a cloudy day.
 Join him on an expedition and you'll rarely see him in a tent - he much prefers sleeping out under the 24 hour polar sun.

 Taylor Sweitzer first traveled to the North Pole when he was only 9 years old then came back at age 15 to become the then youngest person to ski the last degree to the Pole.
 He's guided at the North Pole, South Pole, across Greenland and many other places that are equally as exciting.
 He's also climbed all of the Seven Summits.
 But you would never know this from talking with him.
 He is humble, soft spoken and more interested in other people's experiences.
 Taylor loves working with teams of all kinds, especially when they involve our four-legged fur bearing partners - sled dogs.
 You'll enjoy Taylor's tendency to celebrate the best parts of any situation and he is quicker than lightning to lend a hand whenever one is needed.

 Byron grew up in the north woods of Wisconsin close to the shores of Lake Superior with a love of wild places coursing through his veins.
-He has spent the last ten years leading paddling and dogsledding expeditions with Outward Bound all over North America.
-Byron splits his time between Ely, MN, the Apostle Islands, and North Carolina where he is Program Director of Outward Bound's Outer Banks Sea Kayak Program.
+He has spent the last ten years leading paddling and dogsledding expeditions all over North America.
 He takes pleasure in creating fine food in the backcountry, and believes that the wilderness is the greatest teacher of all.